-Moreover, the Secretariat set up an anonymous survey on informality and launched it on the IC webpage in order to obtain direct opinions of businesses.
-The survey was filled in on-line by 89 businesses and by 11 companies during direct meetings.
-Around 60% of the companies have a turnover of over Lek 8 million and respectively 73% subject of VAT and 20% are businesses classified as VIP business by the Regional Directorate of Large Taxpayers.
-Foreign businesses comprise around 30% of answers.
-The sectors that are more represented in the Survey include Services at the level of 36%, Commerce 35%, Industry 29 %.
-The questions of the survey were focused on the benefits and costs of formalisation, identification of causes that lead to informality, and measures businesses think should be applied so to encourage and facilitate the formalisation of the Albanian economy.
+Moreover, the Secretariat set up an anonymous survey on informality and launched it on the IC web page to obtain businesses' direct opinions.
+The survey was filled in online by 89 companies and by 11 companies during direct meetings.
+Around 60% of the companies have a turnover of over 8 million ALL, and respectively 73% are subject to VAT, and 20% are classified as VIP business by the Regional Directorate of Large Taxpayers.
+Foreign companies comprise around 30% of answers.
+The more represented sectors in the survey include services at the level of 36%, commerce 35%, and industry 29 %.
+The survey questions were focused on the benefits and costs of formalisation, identification of causes that lead to informality, and measures businesses think should be applied to encourage and facilitate the formalisation of the Albanian economy.